 Morgan Stanley projects gross gaming revenue from iGaming will reach $9.7 billion in 2028, a 31-fold increase from 2018 ($308 million).
 Under that scenario, Michigan would lead in revenue with $1.9 billion.
 Illinois would be slightly ahead of New Jersey and Pennsylvania, but each would account for about $1.7 billion in revenue.

-Learn more about Real Money US Online Casinos in our complete guide!
+Learn more about Real Money Online Casinos in the US in our complete guide!